boostercloud/docs-site/source/includes/_application-api.md

 Therefore:

-- To send a GraphQL mutation/query, you just send an HTTP request to the _httpURL_, with _method POST_, and a _JSON-encoded body_ with the mutation/query deatils.
+- To send a GraphQL mutation/query, you send an HTTP request to _"<httpURL>/graphql"_, with _method POST_, and a _JSON-encoded body_ with the mutation/query deatils.
 - To send a GraphQL subscription, you first connect to the _websocketURL_, and then send a _JSON-encoded message_ with the subscription details.

 Check the following section for details and examples.